Doctoral Internship in Health Service Psychology

 Trainee contribution to cost required?
 Yes

-Coverage of family member(s) available?
+Is coverage of family member(s) available?
 Yes

-Coverage of legally married partner available?
+Is coverage of legally married partners available?
 Yes

-Coverage of domestic partner available?
+Is coverage of domestic partners available?
 Yes

 Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 192 hours